kwabenasapong/openpldoc/manual/source/creating_service.rst

 Anything you want to display should be in the Service Manager and preferably in the order you want to display it.
-To add your media you can click on an item in the *Media Manager* hold and drag your selection from the Media Manager over to the *Service Manager* or, after clicking the media or verse you want to use, click the |add_plus| sign icon above.
+To add your media you can click on an item in the :ref:`media-manager` hold and drag your selection from the :ref:`media-manager` over to the *Service Manager* or, after clicking the media or verse you want to use, click the |add_plus|.
 This will add your media to the service side at the bottom.
-Once it is in the Service Manager you can click on your item and drag and drop it in the order you want or, click the item and use the arrow icons below to move it up or down in the order you want.
+Once it is in the Service Manager you can click on your item and drag and drop it in the order you want or, click the item and use the icons shown below to move it up or down in the order you want.

 |service_top| Move item to the top of the service.